 - Demonstrate financial need as determined by filing the Free Application for Federal Student Aid (FAFSA).

-- Be fully admitted as a degree-seeking student in an undergraduate or graduate program at ISU.
+- Be fully admitted as a degree-seeking student in an undergraduate program at ISU.

-- Be enrolled a minimum of 6 credit hours.
+- Be enrolled in a minimum of 6 credit hours.

 - Be a U.S. Citizen or eligible non-citizen.

 - Not be in default on an educational loan or owe an overpayment on a federal education grant, or other federal debt, or has made satisfactory arrangements to repay that debt.

 Based on the results of the FAFSA, eligible students are offered an allotment that may be earned through part-time employment in FWS approved positions.